canlab/CanlabCore/CanlabCore/GLM_Batch_tools/README.md

 isn't quantitative, so having an estimate that's proportional to the area up to a scaling constant is fine, as long as you're using the same spline function parameterization across all instances you're comparing (e.g. all subjects, all voxels, etc.).
-If you're using different spline parameterizations, or using splines in some cases and canonical HRFs in others, you will want to compute this proportionality constant and correct for it.
+If you're using different spline parameterizations, or using splines in some cases and canonical HRFs in others, you will want to compute this proportionality constant and correct for it before comparing HRFs fit using different models.
+This is unlikely to be a common scenario though.

-The catch is that we don't have the parameter estimates for the true spline basis functions.
+As far as the naive AUC estimate (i.e. without estimating the proportionality constant), there's still a catch: We don't have the parameter estimates for the true spline basis functions.
 We only have the parameter estimates from the orthogonal spline basis functions.
 These span the same linear subspace, so you can compute the area under the curve from the orthogonal splines as well, but doing so will require a little extra work, and properly defined contrasts in your first level design.
 Refer to spm_spline.README for more details and an example.